 Engravers may be checked out from the Mesa Public Library just as you would check out a book.
 You may also purchase one at any hardware store.
 We recommend that you engrave your driver's license number on your property, not your social security number.
 If your driver's license number IS your social security number, we recommend that you have another license issued with a generic number issued by the MVD.

-The Mesa Police Department does not provide fingerprinting services for employment, background checks, etc. Please check the yellow pages of the phone book under Fingerprinting for places that offer this service.
-You may also try a search through DexKnows Online.
+The Mesa Police Department does not provide fingerprinting services for employment, background checks, etc. Please check the yellow pages of the phone book under Fingerprinting for places that offer this service or do a Google search for "fingerprinting in Mesa."

 Fingerprint Clearance Cards for DES and DHS purposes are done through the Department of Public Safety.